 Introduction

 Lessons take significant effort to build and even more to maintain.
 Most academics do this work on their own, but leveraging a community approach can make educational resource development more sustainable, robust, and responsive.
-Treating lessons as a community resource to be updated, adapted, and improved incrementally, can free up valuable time while increasing quality.
+Treating lessons as a community resource to be updated, adapted, and improved incrementally can free up valuable time while increasing quality.

 Despite the success of openness in software development and the curation of Wikipedia, it is an uncommon approach in the academic instructional setting.
-Each year, thousands of university lecturers teach subjects ranging from first year biology, to graduate-level courses in Indian film.
+Each year, thousands of university lecturers teach subjects ranging from first year biology to graduate-level courses in Indian film.
 Some use textbooks written by one or a few authors, but beyond that, they develop and maintain their course materials in isolation.

-Given that academic research often depends on sharing, the differing approach to developing pedagogical materials is interesting, but the sociology and psychology behind this blind spot are beyond the scope of this paper.
+Given that academic research often depends on sharing, this differing approach to developing pedagogical materials is interesting, but the sociology and psychology behind such a blind spot are beyond the scope of this paper.

-The authors have many years of experience with community-developed lessons in the context of research computing in the sciences and humanities, through organizations like Software Carpentry and Programming Historian [1].
-Software Carpentry was founded in 1998 to teach scientists basic computing skills, and has since spawned two sibling organizations called Data Carpentry and Library Carpentry.
-Programming Historian was founded in 2008, and has evolved into a collaboratively-edited site providing lessons to humanities scholars.
-Their guiding principles are that lessons should be:

-1. open and easily accessible, and

-2. continually maintained, refined, and improved by a community of contributors.
+The authors have many years of experience with community-developed lessons in the context of research computing in the sciences and humanities through organizations like Software Carpentry and Programming Historian [1].
+Software Carpentry was founded in 1998 to teach scientists basic computing skills and has since spawned two sibling organizations called Data Carpentry and Library Carpentry.
+Programming Historian was founded in 2008 and has evolved into a collaboratively edited site providing lessons to humanities scholars.
+Their guiding principles are that lessons should be open and easily accessible as well as continually maintained, refined, and improved by a community of contributors.

-All open education projects (e.g. massive open online courses) satisfy the first criterion by definition, but very few satisfy the second.
+All open education projects (e.g., massive open online courses) satisfy the first criterion by definition, but very few satisfy the second.
 In other words, while it is common for open education projects to be occasionally updated by an individual or small team (as happens when a new edition of a book is edited and published), this is not the same as continuous improvement by a large community of contributors.
-The ten simple rules that follow summarize what we have learned about doing that as maintainers, editors, and reviewers of lessons used by tens of thousands of people (Figs 1 and 2).
+The 10 simple rules that follow summarize what we have learned about doing so as maintainers, editors, and reviewers of lessons used by tens of thousands of people (Figs 1 and 2).
 By following these rules, we contend that it is possible to create higher quality lessons than could be created by an individual or small team, both in terms of accuracy and pedagogy.
-As an added bonus, the lessons are always up-to-date and require less time per author to develop and maintain.
+As an added bonus, the lessons are always up to date and require less time per author to develop and maintain.

 Fig 1.
 Graphical abstract of 10 simple rules for collaborative lesson development.
 1. To clarify your audience, consider writing learner profiles (Box 1).
 2. Make lessons modular by breaking them into small, single-purpose modules.
 3. Teach your instructors the best practices for developing, delivering, and maintaining lessons.
 4. Encourage and empower contributors by making the contribution process transparent and straightforward.
 5 Build a community around lessons by creating opportunities for participation and mentorship.
-6. Publish new version periodically and recognize contributors by their unique identifiers (e.g., ORCID).
-7. Evaluate lessons during and after class for a complete picture of the lessons' efficacy.
-8. Reduce, re-use, or recycle lessons before creating a new one from scratch.
+6. Publish new versions periodically and recognize contributors by their unique identifiers (e.g., ORCID).
+7. Evaluate lessons during and after class for a complete picture of their efficacy.
+8. Reduce, reuse, or recycle lessons before creating a new one from scratch.
 9. Link to other resources that complement the lesson content.
 10. Remember that you can't please everyone in your audience or community.